AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="replace-signer.md"><strong>Replacing a signer</strong></a>
     </div>
-    <em>Learn how to change the signer of a document that's already in progress</em>
+    Learn how to change the signer of a document that's already in progress
      <br>
   </td>
 </tr>